 When I was 18, I ran a charter company with my husband using an historic 25-metre sailing vessel, operating in Dutch and French inland waters.
-To do this properly, I undertook a series of experience-based distancelearning courses, combined with formal instruction.
+To do this properly, I undertook a series of experience-based distance-learning courses, combined with formal instruction.
 This qualified me to act as a Master of barge pushing units on the river Rhine for two years, before qualifying as a VTS operator for the river Scheldt.
 Later on, I was appointed head of the VTS training institute in The Netherlands.
 I have followed a continuing process of professional development over 21 years and am still learning every day.

-NAME: Captain Kuba Szymanski POSITION: Secretary General ORGANISATION: InterManager me that they must be good,

-We need to exercise the brain; without exercise it is likely to die.
-I personally hate hearing someone tell because they have been "Master or chief engineer for 25 years".
+NAME: Captain Kuba Szymanski POSITION: Secretary General ORGANISATION: InterManager me that they 5.
+SUBMIT must be good, Sending your CPD because they have been "Master or chief engineer for 25 years".
 When I hear this phrase, I immediately think: "it's one year of experience, repeated 25 times, with little learnt."